-LABEL DESCRIPTION Antenna Antenna Select Select between External or Internal Antenna for your Zyxel Device.
-Data Roaming Click this to enable data roaming on the Zyxel Device.
+LABEL DESCRIPTION Data Roaming Click this to enable data roaming on the Zyxel Device.
 With cellular roaming, a SIM card works in areas which are not covered by the SIM's service provider.
 Enable roaming to keep the Zyxel Device connected to the Internet when you are traveling outside the geographical coverage area of the network to which you are registered, such as a different country.
 Note: Roaming charges may apply when Data Roaming is enabled.
+Network Monitoring Feature Network Monitoring Use this field to allow Zyxel Device to try reconnecting to the base station if the cellular connection is lost.
+After the third try, the Zyxel Device will reboot to try to reconnect with the base station.
+The LED will blink red to indicate that it is rebooting.
+Note: This feature only works if there is a previous cellular connection between the Zyxel Device and the base station.
 Apply Click this to save your changes.
 Cancel Click this to exit this screen without saving.